The Daniella Altfeld-Moreno Scholarship was created to support Latino/Latina youth under age 25 with a preference for students involved in athletics

 About the Creation of the Scholarship:

-By giving young people the opportunity to receive a scholarship from the Pride Foundation Danny’s short life can continue to be honored year after year.
+By giving young people the opportunity to receive a scholarship from Pride Foundation, Danny’s short life can continue to be honored year after year.

 The Daniella Altfeld-Moreno Scholarship Fund is a community-funded scholarship made possible through the generosity of supporters like you.
 If you’d like to support this scholarship, please donate today and be sure to write “The Daniella Altfeld-Moreno Scholarship Fund” in the gift comments section.